-As event planners and businesses of all sizes begin building out their event schedules for 2022 and beyond, now is a great time to take a look at what’s coming in event tech.
+As event planners and businesses of all sizes begin building out their event schedules for this year and beyond, now is a great time to look at what technology is coming to the event industry.

-2022 looks to be a refining and iterating year, one that brings stability and consistency to the wild innovations and disruptions of the past two years.
+2023 looks to be a refining and iterating year that brings stability and consistency to the wild innovations and disruptions of the past two years.

-Through a recent survey, Event MB identified several trends that every event manager should be aware of in 2022 and beyond.
-We’re focusing on the tech-related trends here, along with how Bluewater can support event managers and event planners with their technology needs.
+Through a recent survey, Event MB identified several trends that every event manager should know.
+We’re focusing on the tech-related trends here, along with how Bluewater can support event professionals and planners with their technology needs.

 Virtual and Hybrid Events Are Here to Stay

-Yes, there’s a future where in-person attendance rebounds, maybe even considerably.
-But both the businesses and groups hosting events and the people interested in attending have gained too much value from the possibility of remote attendance for things to return to how they worked before the pandemic.
+In the future, in-person attendance will rebound, maybe even considerably.
+But the groups hosting exhibitors are finding that event attendees have gained too much value from the option of remote attendance and live streaming, which makes it unlikely for a return to how they worked before the pandemic.

-Put simply, organizations can reach more people, businesses, contacts, prospects, and so on when they include a virtual component to their events.
-Some people can’t afford to travel, don’t want the inconvenience, or are located too far away to make travel feasible.
-The only way to capture this share of the attendance pool is through virtual.
+Put simply, organizations can reach more people, businesses, contacts, and prospects by including a virtual component in their event experience.
+Some people can’t afford to travel, don’t want the inconvenience, or are too far away to make travel feasible.
+The only way to capture this share of the pool is through virtual attendees.

-Internally focused opportunities also often make more sense with a virtual component.
-Larger organizations can leverage hybrid and virtual to include more of their workforce (such as a company-wide end-of-year party) or more of their sales team and vendors (with a virtual sales kickoff meeting).
+Internally focused opportunities also often make more sense with an interactive virtual component.
+Larger organizations can leverage real-time hybrid and virtual to include more of their workforce (such as a company-wide end-of-year party) or more of their sales team and vendors (with a virtual sales kickoff meeting).

 The takeaway for event planners is this: if your attitude or approach toward virtual or hybrid has been “let’s do the minimum so we can get through this crisis,” it’s time to adjust.
 We will get through this crisis.
-But on the other side of it, your audiences will expect — maybe even demand — virtual offerings.
+But on the other side, your audiences will expect — maybe even demand — virtual live events.

 Now is the time to make those offerings robust and compelling.